 Purpose

-1.1 The Nomination Committee concerns itself with the identification and nomination of candidates for the roles of Chairman, Chief Executive Officer, Chief Financial Officer, any other Executive Director and Non-executive Director.
+1.1 The Nomination Committee concerns itself with the identification and nomination of candidates for the roles of Company Chairman, Chief Executive Officer, Chief Financial Officer, any other Executive Director and Non-executive Director.
 It is also concerned with succession planning in relation to any of the posts set out above and will be consulted in relation thereto.

 Membership

-Members of the Committee shall be appointed by the Board and shall comprise a minimum of three independent Non-executive Directors, who will normally be the Senior Independent Director, the chairman of the Remuneration Committee and the chairman of the Audit Committee, and the Chairman of the Board.
+Members of the Committee shall be appointed by the Board and shall comprise the Company Chairman of the Group, the Senior Independent Director and a minimum of two other independent Non-executive Directors.

 The Board shall appoint the Committee Chairman who should be either the Chairman of the Board or an independent Non-executive Director.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of their number to chair the meeting.
 The Chairman of the Board shall not chair the Committee when it is dealing with the matter of succession to the chairmanship.